 With a pass mark of around 60%, this means that you will normally need 60 marks to pass the exam.
 The 60% pass mark applies to the exam overall so you could bomb on one case study and still pass if you get enough marks elsewhere.

 The last two exam guides are now provided on the CII website.
 Click here for the link to the CII website.
-You should ensure you spend time studying these.
+You should ensure you spend time studying these (preferably, completing them).

 The CII suggest around 100 hours of study for this exam.
 Whether you need this amount – more or less – will depend on your existing knowledge of the area.
 Even if you have good knowledge of transfers already, there are likely to be areas of the syllabus that you are NOT familiar with.
 And you will still need to practice that all important exam technique, if nothing else.